-Our freezers are quite new, but that doesn’t mean they don’t need a good defrosting and cleaning at least once a year.
-Here’s how I do it to try and make the job as quick (and pain free) as possible.
+Our freezers are quite new and are both energy efficient, but that doesn’t mean they don’t need a good defrosting and cleaning at least twice a year.
+Even frost free freezers need regular maintenance.

 I gather some of the twenty odd (it seems) coolers we have.
 I have no idea why we have so many – they tend to gather for conventions at our house.
 And they just don’t leave!